 The fact that the exhaust port was ray-shielded (preventing lasers from penetrating) shows that the Empire was at least somewhat aware of the possibility.
 The port wasn't particle-shielded (preventing objects, instead of energy, from going through) because that would have had the exact same effect as welding a chunk of plate steel over the port (the hot gas can't escape, the station overheats, bad things likely happen.)

-Rogue One gave an official explanation: the chief designer, who had been forced to take the job, put the weak spot on purpose as revenge for his wife's death and having to send his daughter on the run.
+Rogue One gave an official explanation: the chief designer, who had been forced to take the job, put the weak spot on purpose so it could be destroyed by the opposition.

 The Empire no doubt expected that the Rebels would throw a bunch of frigates and dreadnoughts to destroy the Death Star... and those would be dispatched with its planet-killing laser.
 However, the Rebels send a wing of fighters and light bombers... far too small and fast for the Death Star's main gun (and most of the laser batteries) to hit.